 These roles include; search and rescue, farm dog, sled dog, hunting dog, watch dog, live stock guardian, and many more.

-The first written record of the St Bernard dog breed are from the monks of the aforementioned St Bernard Pass.
+The first written record of the St. Bernard dog breed are from the monks of the aforementioned Saint Bernard Pass.

-These records indicate the year 1707 as the year St Bernards began breeding.
-However there are paintings and drawings of St Bernards dated earlier.
+These records indicate the year 1707 as the year St. Bernards began breeding.
+However, there are paintings and drawings of St. Bernards dating back further.